chocolatey/docs/input/en-us/central-management/setup/service.md

 > :choco-info: **NOTE**
 >
-> The connection string doesn't include credentials.
+> Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.

 :::
 :::{.tab-pane .fade #scenario-three role=tabpanel aria-labelledby=scenario-three-tab}

-##### SQL Server Authentication to Local SQL Server
+#### SQL Server Authentication to Local SQL Server

 Monolithic - you are installing the management service on the same machine as a SQL Server Express instance.
 You likely have a smaller environment where you have up to 1,000 machines.
 You have set up the [database](xref:ccm-database) to use Mixed Mode Authentication.

-* Licensed SQL Server
+##### Licensed SQL Server

 ```powershell
 choco install chocolatey-management-service -y --package-parameters-sensitive="'/ConnectionString:Server=Localhost;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"